DefinitelyTyped/DefinitelyTyped/types/gapi.client.bigquery/readme.md

 await gapi.client.jobs.query({ projectId: "projectId",  });

 /*
+Returns the email address of the service account for your project used for interactions with Google Cloud KMS.
+*/
+await gapi.client.projects.getServiceAccount({ projectId: "projectId",  });

+/*
 Lists all projects to which you have been granted any project role.
 */
 await gapi.client.projects.list({  });